 We have forecast data from several regional models that cover Croatia.
 These models have a higher resolution than global models that forecast for the whole world, but the increased computational demands of a high resolution model mean that these forecasts only go a couple days out in time, and are limited to a small area.

-The following weather models that cover Croatia are available on our website: Swiss HD 1x1 (Central Europe Super HD), Swiss HD 4x4 (Europe Swiss HD 4x4), Swiss HD 4x4 (ECMWF) (ECMWFbase Swiss HD 4x4), Swiss-MRF, ICON-D2, EURO-4, ICON-EU, HIRLAM-FMI, HARMONIE
+The following weather models that cover Croatia are available on our website: Swiss HD 1x1 (Central Europe Super HD), Swiss HD 4x4 (Europe Swiss HD 4x4), Swiss HD 4x4 (ECMWF) (ECMWFbase Swiss HD 4x4), Swiss-MRF, ICON-D2, ICON-EU, HARMONIE, MULTI-CEUR (Central Europe Multi Model HD)